murundb/murundb.github.io/docs/kinematics/lie_groups/lie_group_algebra.md

 ## Lie Groups

+The set of rotations is not a vector space in the sense of linear algebra.
+However, rotations do form another mathematical object called a **non-commutative group**, which possess some, but not all of the usual vector space properties.

 Lie groups refer to a group with continuous (smooth) and differentiable manifold properties.
 Smoothness implies that we can use differential calculus on the manifold; or roughly, if we change the input to any group operation by a little bit, the output will only change by a little bit.

-The Lie groups in these notes are all real matrix groups; group elements are represented as matrices in $\mathbb{R}^{n \times n}$.
-As shown in the example above, the groups' multiplication and inversion operations are identically matrix multiplication and inversion, i.e., $G = (SO(n), \cdot)$.
-Since each group is represented by a specific subclass of non-singular $n \times n$ matrices, there are fewer than $n^2$ degrees of freedom.
+The special orthogonal group, $SO(3)$, represents rotations, and the special Euclidean group, $SE(3)$, represents poses.

 ## Lie Algebra